mittalpranjal12/Simon-Game-Challenge/README.md

 # Simon-Game-Challenge
-This game is developed uisng HTML,CSS and JS.
+This game is developed using HTML,CSS and JS.